-Viral infections: Some people develop ME/CFS after having a viral infection (post-viral syndrome).
-Suspicious viruses include the Epstein-Barr virus, human herpes virus 6 and COVID-19, among others.
+- Viral infections: Some people develop ME/CFS after having a viral infection (post-viral syndrome).
+Viruses that have been suspected include the Epstein-Barr virus, human herpes virus 6, and COVID-19, among others.

-Immune system markers: The immune systems of people who have ME/CFS appear to be impaired slightly, but it’s unclear if this impairment is enough to cause the disorder.
-It is possible this is linked to an underlying undiagnosed infection (such as a virus or Lyme disease) or an autoimmune disease.
+- Immune system markers: The immune systems of people who have ME/CFS appear to be impaired slightly, but it is unclear if this impairment is enough to cause the disorder.
+It is possible that this is linked to an underlying undiagnosed infection (such as a virus or Lyme disease) or an autoimmune disease.

-Hormonal imbalances: People who have ME/CFS may experience abnormal hormones imbalances.
+- Hormonal imbalances: People who have ME/CFS may experience abnormal hormone imbalances.